Cajun Smoked Turkey

 First things first, make sure your turkey is properly thawed.
 It’s a crucial first step.
 A fresh turkey is a great alternative, although can be hard to source.

-Remove the turkey from its packaging, making sure to pat it dry and remove the giblets from the cavity.
+Remove the turkey from its packaging, pat it dry, and remove the giblets from the cavity.

-Your turkey should come with a ‘hock lock’ that holds the legs together.
+Your turkey should have a ‘hock lock’ that holds the legs together.
 Be sure to leave that on.
 If not, use butcher twine to tie the legs together.

 raw turkey on a wire rack

-You spatchcock the turkey by cutting the backbone out with some kitchen shears.
-Spatchcocking helps the turkey cook a little faster and more evenly, but I decided to keep this one whole.
+Now, you need to decide if you will spatchcock the turkey by cutting the backbone out with some kitchen shears.
+Spatchcocking helps the turkey cook faster and more evenly, but I decided to keep this one whole because I like the presentation.

 Using your meat syringe injector, inject the turkey liberally.
 I like to start with the breasts, then the thighs, and anything else that will hold it.

-Use olive oil as a binder and rub it all over your turkey.
+Use olive or vegetable cooking spray as a binder and rub it all over your turkey.

-Season the turkey liberally with the rub.
-It’s a big piece of meat; it can handle it.
+Then season the turkey all over with the Cajun rub.
+It’s a big piece of meat, so it can handle a lot of seasoning.

-Once the skin is seasoned well, I add about a tablespoon worth of the cajun rub under the skin right on top of the breasts to help maximize flavor.
+Once the skin is seasoned well, rub about a tablespoon of the Cajun rub under the skin right on top of the breasts to help maximize flavor.
+You can lift the skin up with one hand and just get your other hand in there, trying not to penetrate the skin.

 To make the turkey baste, mix together melted butter and remaining cajun rub.